nist-ionstorage/pdq2/doc/manual.rst

     The abcissa is the time in clock cycles, the ordinate is the output voltage of the channel.

-    The plot consists of six curves, three colored ones from the gateware simulation of the board with three channels and three black ones from the ``Synthesizer`` verification tool.
+    The plot consists of six curves, three colored ones from the gateware simulation of the board and three black ones from the ``Synthesizer`` verification tool.
 The colored curves should be masked by the black curves up to integer rounding errors.

     The source of this unittest is part of ARTIQ at ``artiq.test.test_pdq2.TestPdq2.test_run_plot``.